Trump attends Army-Navy rivalry game in Philadelphia

 The president also participated in the coin toss before the start of the game.

-A day after the House Judiciary Committee voted to advance two articles of impeachment against Trump in rainy Washington, D.C., the president gave the teams a pep talk before the game and participated in the opening ceremonies at Lincoln Financial Field.
-He wore his signature red Keep America Great cap on the rainy field.
+A day after the House Judiciary Committee voted to advance two articles of impeachment against Trump, the president gave the teams a pep talk before the game and participated in the opening ceremonies at Lincoln Financial Field.
+He wore his signature red Keep America Great cap on the rainy field and got a warm welcome from the crowd.

+Crowds broke out into chants of "Trump" and "commander in chief" at various points of the game.
+Not to show any bias, Trump started the game on the Army side of the field, sitting with Esper, Army Secretary Ryan McCarthy and Chairman of the Joint Chiefs of Staff Mark Milley.

+Then at halftime, Trump crossed the field to the Navy side and was met with more cheers.
+He was joined by Acting Secretary of Navy Thomas Modly and Superintendent of the Naval Academy Vice Adm.
+Sean Buck.
+Trump and the crowds looked up to admire five Black Hawk helicopters that flew over the stadium.

 Trump didn’t address reporters at the White House before departing, as weather forced the president to motorcade to Air Force One rather than take the helicopter and gaggle with reporters on the White House South Lawn.